Rayeen (Hindu)

-The ' Rain, Raeen or Rayeen is a Hindu Rajput found in the state of Haryana, Punjab and Uttar Pradesh in India.
-They are also known as Chaudhary, Rao, Rai and Rana.
+The Rayeen (or Rai, Rain or Raeen) is a Hindu caste found in the Indian states of Haryana, Punjab and in Western Uttar Pradesh.
+They use the titles Chaudhary, Rao, Rai and Rana.

 Origin

-According to their own traditions, the community were muslim of Sindh, who were expelled by Umayyad general Muhammad bin Qasim during Muslim conquests on the Indian subcontinent.
-They also claim a connection with the last Hindu Rajput ruler Raja Rai Sahasi II of Rai dynasty (c.
-416–644 CE) of the Sindh who was the brother of Rana Maharath/Malhot a Rajput king of Chittor.
-The community is now found mainly in Haryana, Punjab, Rajasthan & Uttar Pradesh.
+According to their own traditions, the community were originally from Sindh, who were expelled by Umayyad general Muhammad bin Qasim during Muslim conquests on the Indian subcontinent.
+They also claim a connection with Rai Sahasi II from the Rai dynasty of Sindh (c.
+416–644 CE), who was the brother of Rana Maharath/Malhot a Rajput king of Chittor.
+The community is now found mainly in Haryana, Punjab, Rajasthan and Uttar Pradesh.

 Present circumstances

-They were and still zamindars & farmers.
+They were and still zamindars and farmers.
 A few were substantial landowners, with a small minority being landless.
 They practice animal husbandry as a secondary occupation, and they provide much of the dairy products for the towns in Haryana.